-(h) Any Market Factor Adjustment in effect on July 4, 1992, shall be considered a temporary add-on only for the time an employee remains in that class.
-During the life of this Agreement, with the agreement of the VSEA, the State may implement Market Factor Adjustments for consideration other than hourly rate adjustments.
+- (h) Any Market Factor Adjustment in effect on July 4, 1992, shall be considered a temporary add-on only for the time an employee remains in that class.
+During the life of this Agreement, with the agreement of the VSEA, the State may implement Market Factor Adjustments for consideration other than hourly rate adjustments. - (i) The State and VSEA will establish a joint study committee consisting of four (4) representatives from the State and four (4) representatives from VSEA to discuss methods and funding to extend the State Police Lieutenant's Pay plan to Bargaining Unit members who currently are required to retire by the age of fifty-five (55) and in the Group C Retirement Plan.